-Dong Yi Culture was the Root of the Qin Dynasty.
+Dong Yi Culture was the Root of the Oin Dynastv.

-The Shang's emperor ordered a group of the Shao Hao people, who were ancestors of the Qin Dynasty, to move from the Shandong Peninsula to the Weihe River Valley to resist the Zhou, Di and Rong People.
-In 1046BCE, the war between the Zhou and Shang destroyed the Shang, the Qin's ancestors became slaves of the Zhou People.
-About 200-hundred years later, Qin Feizi (?-858BCE), son of the leader of the Qin People, became famous in breeding horses, the Zhou Emperor Xiao (897-886BCE) ordered Qin Feizi to feed horses in the Wei River and Yan River valleys, gave him a 25-kilometer fief of Qinyi (near today's Tianshui of Gansu), granted him a surname of Ying and gave him the title of "Fuyong," but not a duke or an aristocrat.
-The Qin People developed both agriculture and animal husbandry, accept exogamy with the Rong and Di People and became stronger.
+The ancestors of the Qin's leaders were the Shang'speerages and lived in the Shandong Peninsula, suggesting they were offspring of either the Xi He or Shao Hao People, who surrendered to the Shang.
+The Shang emperor ordered the Qin's ancestors to move from the Shandong Peninsula to the Weihe River Valley to resist the Zhou, Di and Rong Peoples.In 1046BCE, the war between the Zhou and Shang destroyed the Shang, the Qin's ancestors became slaves of the Zhou Dynasty.
+About 200-hundred years later, Qin Fei-zi (?-858BCE), a son of the Qin's leader, became famous in breeding horses, the Zhou Emperor Xiao (897-886BCE) ordered Qin Fei-zi to feed horses in the Wei River and Yan River valleys, gave him a 25-kilometer fief of Qinyi (near today's Tianshui of Gansu), granted him a surname of Ying and gave him the title of "Fuyong," but not a duke or an aristocrat.
+The Qin People developed both agriculture and animal husbandry, accepting exogamy with the Rong and Di People and became stronger.

 In 771BCE, the princes of the Zhou contended for the throne, the Zhou Emperor You (795-771BCE) was killed, his son Emperor Ping (?-718BCE) escaped from Gaojing (Xi'an) to Luoyi (Luoyang); historians named it "Eastern Zhou."
-Qin Xianggong (?-766BCE), the leader of the Qin People, was meritorious in protecting Emperor Ping, who then made Xianggong the duke of Qinyi.
+Qin Xiang-gong (?-766BCE), the Qin's leader, was meritorious in protecting Emperor Ping, who then made Xiang-gong the duke of Qinyi.
 The later dukes of the Qin worked very hard to make the Qin became a very powerful state.
+Qin Xiao-gong (381-338BCE) selected Shang Yang (395-338BCE) as his prime minister and conducted the famous Reforms of Shang Yang, which put the military affairs and agriculture in the first place.
+The later kings of the Qin adhered to the policy of military and agriculture first to make the Qin become a rich and powerful militarily superior state.
+Many famous elites of the Qin were students of the Guigu School.